Ckcinnabar/Ckcinnabar/README.md

 # Hi, I'm Kuan-Chen Chen 👋

 ## About Me
-🎓 MS candidate in Applied Data Science at University of Florida
+🎓 MS  in Applied Data Science at University of Florida

 🚗 Passionate about urban transportation, smart mobility, and self-driving technology